Diploma in Pharmacy (D.Pharm)

 RECOGNITION

-The Oxford Institution of Pharmacy is Recognized by the Govt. of Karnataka, Approved by Drug Control Board of Karnataka, P.C.I & A.I.C.T.E., New Delhi.
+The Oxford College of Pharmacy is Recognized by the Govt. of Karnataka, Approved by Drug Control Board of Karnataka, P.C.I, New Delhi.

 Pharmacy curriculum at the Diploma level in India offers a battery of subject expanded over a period of 2 years.
 Equal emphasis is given to subjects in Basic Sciences, Medical Sciences, Traditional and Advanced professional subjects and various ancillary subjects like Pharmaceutical Management and Marketing Procedures.